jettro/semi-website/_documentation/weaviate/current/query-data/get.md

 - Weaviate's query language is [GraphQL](https://graphql.org/).
 - You can query a Weaviate after you've created a [schema](../add-data/define_schema.html) and [populated it](../add-data/add_and_modify.html) with data.
 - You can easily query a Weaviate by using the GraphQL interface inside a [Weaviate Playground](http://playground.semi.technology).
+- Some aggregate functions have (semantic) [filters](./filters.html) available.

 ## Introduction

+The `Get{}` function is the most straight-ahead function Weaviate has.
+It is the most direct wat to collect data from a weaviate.
+Especially when you combine them with [filters](#filters), you can easily browse your Weaviate.

+### Define a query

 You can query Weaviate for semantic kinds based on standard GraphQL queries.
 The examples below only contain the GraphQL query.
 You can POST a GraphQL query to Weaviate as follows: